 Not feeling up to enjoying activities with a spouse can be tough on a relationship, which means that couples must be patient with each other and the situation.

 Communication, understanding and support are all essential for couples who are affected by migraines.

 Sex and migraine headaches is still a taboo topic.
 But the Migraine World Summit will be doing an interview to uncover what we need to know about migraines triggered by sex.

-The Migraine World Summit is covering this taboo topic this year - here's the link:
+The Migraine World Summit covers this taboo topic - here's the link:

 Sex and migraine headaches references: